Editing a Program

 Note

-commit requires a working IDA installation with the Quokka plugin.
+commit requires the corresponding disassembler integration: IDA with the

 regenerate -- commit then re-export